calypsdo/CSCE-3444-Project-Management-Application/README.md

 ## Introduction

 This is an Android Dev Studio/Kotlin based program that is a project management app for use on android-based cell phones.
-It utilizes Firebase for the database to store the necessary data structures
+It utilizes Firebase for the database to store the necessary data structures.

 ## Getting Started